The Crooked Treehouse

 (Mulder, Scully, Smoking Man, Skinner, Krycek, The Lone Gunmen)

-The beginning of a 3-part story about Mulder's descent into madness after he and Scully receives a tape seeming to confirm several of Mulder's theories about aliens.
+The beginning of a 3-part story about Mulder's descent into madness after he and Scully receive a tape seeming to confirm several of Mulder's theories about aliens.

-(Mulder, Scully, Smoking Man, Skinner, Krycek, The Well-Manicured Man, Deep Throat)
+(Mulder, Scully, Smoking Man, Skinner, Krycek, The Well-Manicured Man, Deep Throat, First Elder)

 A major death rocks Mulder during his investigation from the last episode, and once again, the X-Files are closed.

-(Mulder, Scully, Smoking Man, Skinner, Krycek, The Well-Manicured Man, The Lone Gunmen)
+(Mulder, Scully, Smoking Man, Skinner, Krycek, The Well-Manicured Man, The Lone Gunmen, First Elder)

 Wrapping up this three-parter we get more revelations than we probably planned on, given the nature of the show.